 The harm to children is unacceptable to our community.
 Things such as physical injuries, mental anguish, molestation, or neglect need to be reported promptly.
 In family law cases, child abuse can result in a change in child placement and termination of parental rights.
 Failure or the false reporting of child abuse may be considered a criminal act.

-Why Do You Need A Salt Lake City Divorce Lawyer?
+Do You Need A Divorce Lawyer in Salt Lake City, Utah?

 Strictly speaking, you are not required to have a lawyer represent you in your divorce.
 In fact, you have every right to represent yourself in your divorce and you can even purchase free forms over the Internet or use the tear-out forms in the back of a do-it-yourself book.
 Taking this course of action is not, however, at all advisable.
 Even cases that appear to be relatively straightforward and in which both spouses are willing to work together to achieve an amicable resolution can benefit from working with a Salt Lake City Utah Divorce Attorney.